FACTBOX-What do we know about the new coronavirus?

 There is no vaccine.

 The vast majority of the almost 10,000 cases identified have been in China, mostly in and around Wuhan.
-The other countries with confirmed cases include Australia, Cambodia, Canada, France, Germany, India, Japan, Malaysia, Nepal, Sri Lanka, Singapore, Thailand, South Korea, the UAE, the United States, and Vietnam.
+The other countries with confirmed cases include Australia, Britain, Cambodia, Canada, France, Germany, India, Japan, Malaysia, Nepal, Sri Lanka, Singapore, Thailand, South Korea, the UAE, the United States, and Vietnam.
 The WHO is looking closely at cases of person-to-person transmission outside of Wuhan, which would suggest that it may have the potential to spread further.
-There have been at least eight cases of human-to-human transmission in four countries outside China, including the United States, Germany, and Japan.
+The WHO says there have been at least eight cases of human-to-human transmission in four countries outside China: the United States, Germany, Japan, and Vietnam.
+Thailand has also reported a case of human-to-human transmission.

 WHAT ARE AUTHORITIES DOING?